wtlnetwork/muon/README.md

 **List of Options Include:**

-* Random host password generation
+* Random password generation for host per restart
-* Option to change hostname for the Steam Deck
+* Option to change hostname and password for the Steam Deck
-* Option for credentials being remembered for trusted devices
+* Option for credentials being remembered.

 **[BE UP-TO-DATE WITH THE NEWEST RELEASES!](https://github.com/wtlnetwork/muon/releases)**